Thank you to all who participated in the Dietitians Australia 2021 Virtual Conference

 Dear esteemed colleagues,

 In addition to the interactive robust workshops on day one, we have three main events.
-An inspirational line up of speakers for our emerging dietitian’s plenary, a panel of experts debating the topic of “what will we be eating in 2050?”, and a carnival themed welcome reception full of colour, a drag queen and food!
+An inspirational line up of speakers for our emerging dietitian’s plenary, a panel of experts debating the topic of “what will we be eating in 2050?”, and a welcome reception full of fun!

 To reinvent oneself is to appear entirely new.
 In keeping with this conference theme, Dietitians Australia is pleased to showcase our new conference format which will see two plenary sessions hosted on day three.
 In the morning, our speakers will walk us through how they paved the way for a new and better norm for themselves with practical tips for us to learn how to reinvent in our own environments.
 Leading into our final plenary for the conference in the afternoon, which will be a celebration of our diversity.
 With thought-provoking speakers, this session is aimed at guiding us all into reflecting on how we approach diversity in our colleagues, clients, leadership, and everyday life.